maveric-coder/Terraform/README.md

 ## Terraform Modules
 * A module is a container for multiple resources that are used together.
 * Every Terraform configuration has atleast one module, called root module which consists of code files in the main working directory.
+  * Root modules - We need atleast one root module.
+  * Child modules - Modules that are called by root module.
+  * Published modules - Modules that are loaded from private or pu
 * Modules can optionally take inputs and provide outputs to plug back into the main code.
+* A module can consist of a collection of .tf as well as .tf.json files kept together in a directory.

 ```tf
 module "my-vpc-module"{